openstack/tempest/HACKING.rst

 Unit Tests
 ----------
-Unit tests are a separate class of tests in tempest.
-They verify tempest itself, and thus have a different set of guidelines around them:
+Unit tests are a separate class of tests in Tempest.
+They verify Tempest itself, and thus have a different set of guidelines around them:

 1. They can not require anything running externally.
 All you should need to